static-frame/static-frame/README.rst

 <int64> <float64> <float64> <float64> <float64> <<U15>

 With our data divided into two groups, we can proceed to implement the naive Bayes classifier.
-We will compute the ``posterior`` by multiplying the ``likelihood`` and the ``prior``.
+We will compute the ``posterior`` by multiplying the ``prior`` and the ``likelihood``.
+(More on naive Bayes classifiers can be found here: https://en.wikipedia.org/wiki/Naive_Bayes_classifier)

 The ``prior`` is calculated as the percentage if samples of each species in the training data.
 This is the normalized count per species.
 To get a ``Series`` of counts per species, we can select the species column, iterate over groups based on species name, and count the size of each group.

-In StaticFrame, this can be done by calling ``iter_group_items()`` to get an iterator of pairs of group label, group ``Series``.
-This iterator can be given to a ``Batch``, a chaining processor of ``Frame`` or ``Series`` operations.
+In StaticFrame, this can be done by calling ``Series.iter_group_items()`` to get an iterator of pairs of group label, group (where the group is a ``Series``).
+This iterator can be given to a ``Batch``, a chaining processor of ``Frame`` or ``Series``, to perform operations on each group.
+(For more on the ``Batch`` and other higher-order containers in StaticFrame, see here: https://static-frame.readthedocs.io/en/latest/articles/uhoc.html)

 Once the ``Batch`` is created, selections and method calls can be chained as if they were being called on a single container.
-Processing happens to every contained container, and a container is returned, only when a finalizer method is called such as ``to_series()``.
+Processing happens to every contained container, and a container is returned, only when a finalizer method, such as ``to_series()``, is called.

 >>> counts = sf.Batch(data_train['species'].iter_group_items()).count().to_series()